 When changing your native mobile app or designing a custom widget, you may need to debug your implementation.
 The Make It Native app exposes a developer mode which supports debugging native mobile apps for expert developers.
 Using Google Chrome is recommended for this, as it starts automatically during debugging.

 2 Debugging Your Native App

 To start a debugging session, do the following:

-- Run your Mendix app project locally on your desktop.
+- Run your Mendix app locally on your desktop.

 - Start the Make It Native app.

 - Select Enable dev mode in the Make It Native app.

-- Start your app project on your mobile device in Mendix Studio Pro by clicking View App > View on your device.
+- Start your app on your mobile device in Mendix Studio Pro by clicking the View App drop-down list> View on your device.

 - With your mobile device, tap Scan QR code, then scan the QR code on your desktop.

-When the Make It Native app finishes loading your app project, do the following:
+When the Make It Native app finishes loading your app, do the following:

 - Open the developer menu by using a three-finger long press.

 - Tap Enable Remote js Debugging.

-Your mobile app project should start reloading, and a Chrome window should launch on your desktop pointing to a debugging address.
+Your mobile app should start reloading, and a Chrome window should launch on your desktop pointing to a debugging address.
 Change the address in your browser’s navigation bar to localhost:8083/debugger-ui manually and go to that page.

-If Chrome launches but does not load your app, check that your app project is running in Mendix Studio Pro.
+If Chrome launches but does not load your app, check that your app is running in Mendix Studio Pro.
 If it is, click the Stop button, then click the play button (Run Locally) again to restart your app.

 You should see this page:

 If the status remains at Waiting, use the reload command (pictured above) to refresh your app.
 The Waiting status should change and indicate an active session:

-Your browser’s debugging tools should be pointing to your app project.
+Your browser’s debugging tools should be pointing to your app.
 Now, you can debug your app like you would any other web app.

 Other tools can help you debug Mendix apps, such as the Using React Developer Tools section below.
 Regardless of which tool you use, remember that Mendix uses a different port (8083) than a default React Native installation would (8080).